helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 ![GPIO](gpio-device.jpg?raw=true "Title")

-The above diagram show the GPIO pins their numbers and locations on Raspberry PI.
+The above diagram show the GPIO pins their numbers and locations on Raspberry PI and how external devices are connected to them.

 ## Logic Probe.
 Is a simple devie that is used to know the logic state of a PIN.
 If the PIN is high the small LED on the probe will be ON and OFF otherwise.
 A Simple logic probe is something you can make yourself with a LED and a Resistor.
 Using a Logic probe we can see the logic state of a GPIO PIN any time.